isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2524.md

 Direct Purchase

 ### Support Level
-Up to 70% for SMEs <br>
+Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum Specifications

+Able to reduce the temperature of cooked food from 70-C to 3 -C or below within 90 minutes.

+Minimum capacity of 5 GN 1/1

 ### Contact Information
-Web URL: https://www.oom.com.sg/ <br>Contact Hotline: 63910930 <br>Contact Email: support@oom.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.